OXID-eSales/graphql-checkout-module/README.md

 $ composer require oxid-esales/graphql-checkout
 ```

-After requiring the module, you need to head over to the OXID eShop admin and activate the GraphQL Account module.
+After requiring the module, you need to head over to the OXID eShop admin and activate the GraphQL Checkout module.
 If
-you did not have the `oxid-esales/graphql-base` and `oxid-esales/graphql-catalogue` module already installed, composer
+you did not have the `oxid-esales/graphql-base`, `oxid-esales/graphql-catalogue` and `oxid-esales/graphql-checkout` modules already installed, composer
 will do that for you, but don't forget to also activate those modules in the OXID eShop admin.

 ### How to use